 Avoid touching any rat or squirrel droppings or the area around them if you find droppings in your home.
 Rodent feces can carry diseases harmful to human health.

 Animal infestations can damage your home in many ways.
 Squirrels and rats chew and gnaw on wires, pipes and wood in your home.
 Squirrels can damage your home’s interior and exterior.
 If they found or created an entry point into your attic, they most likely gnawed at the siding to create holes big enough for them to get through.

 Rats can damage your home too.
 Their tendency to chew items in your attic and leave droppings throughout your house can lead to physical damage for your home and health concerns for you and your family.
 You may find small entry points rats made to get in and out of your home, like burrows or holes in the yard that lead to your home.

 Contact Urban Jungle for Squirrel and Rat Solutions

 If you notice signs of rats or squirrels living in your home, ensure a safe and thorough removal with a professional wildlife removal company.
 Urban Jungle Wildlife Removal can help you get rid of rats and squirrels in your attic.
 Our employees are biologists who know how to identify and provide solutions to your squirrel or rat infestations.
-We ensure your home is safe and wildlife-free with our trapping and removal services.
+We ensure your home or business is safe and wildlife-free with our trapping and removal services.

 To start finding a solution for your squirrel or rat infestation, reach out to us to schedule a service today!